bootcoder/phase_0_unit_3/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 Code block in GFM is ``` wrapper.
 That's nice.

 ## How confident are you with each of the Learning Competencies?
+With the Competencies I feel very comfortable.
+With actual implementation...Practice makes perfect.

 ## Which parts of the challenge did you enjoy?
+A SOLO challenge to bang out in under 45 minutes.
+Awesome Sauce!

 ## Which parts of the challenge did you find tedious?
+None